aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-#### Signed channel_create_tx
+#### Authenticated channel_create_tx
-The responder reports to its client that it received the signing reply, and now has a co-signed
+The responder FSM reports to its client that it received the authentication
-`channel_create_tx`.
-It relies on the initiator to push the co-signed transaction to the mempool:
+reply, and now has a co-authenticated `channel_create_tx`.
+It relies on the
+initiator to push the co-authenticed transaction to the mempool:

 ```javascript
 {
   "jsonrpc": "2.0",